brenns10/sos/README.md

 Resources
 ---------

+These are a bunch of things I've looked at while making this, but it's not exhaustive.
+The primary resource, of course, is the ARMv7-A architecture reference manual.

 The following links do similar things, but with different machines (i.e. not the "virt" board from qemu), which means different memory layouts, etc: